joellacarman/joellacarman.github.io/_posts/2022-06-30-abortion-law-tracker.md

 June 30, 2022
 </p>

-After the Dobbs decision, our team set out to track evolving abortion laws across the country and to provide the information in a way that would be useful to the readers.
+After the Dobbs decision, our team set out to track evolving abortion laws across the country and provide information about them in a way that would be useful for readers.

 I designed and built this simple presentation of the laws on a tight timeline.
 I am happy with how maintainable it has been, a key requirement for something like this is built to update.